attamatti/movement_analysis/README.txt

 -=-=-=
 To use
 -=-=-=
+1) First set the environment variable $MA_CHIMERA in your system to point to your installation.
+IE: export MA_CHIMERA=path/to/your/chimera/installation

-1) The models must have identical sequences if they don't, use the script seq_norm_pdbs.py to normalize them all to the common sequence
+2) The models must have identical sequences if they don't, use the script seq_norm_pdbs.py to normalize them all to the common sequence

 USAGE seq_norm_pdbs.py <pdb 1> <pdb 2> ... <pdb n>

-2) Next align the models on the part of the sequence you want to hold constant using align_pdbs_on_body.py.
+3) Next align the models on the part of the sequence you want to hold constant using align_pdbs_on_body.py.

 USAGE: align_pdbs_on_body.py <pdb list file> <start residue> <end residue> <chain>